 - Break the rules as you use a wide range of parts, tools, and customization options to create the side scrolling Super Mario courses of your dreams alone or together by passing a Joy Con controller to a partner

-- Free software updates to Super Mario Maker 2 have added new features like a World Maker mode letting players create their own world map.
-Also added are Link from the Legend of Zelda series as a playable character, new course parts, and more!
+- Free software updates to Super Mario Maker 2 have added new features like a World Maker mode, letting players create their own world map.
+Also added are Link from the Legend of Zelda series as a playable character, new cars parts, and more

 Even with the poor reception, Super Mario Bros. gained a cult following in later years, so much so that in 2012, a webcomic sequel was produced by fans in collaboration with Bennett.
 Currently, an animated Mario reboot film is in development by Universal Pictures through its Illumination division, but this time, with Miyamoto serving as co-producer.